Dill-PICL/GOMAP-singularity/docs/QUICKSTART.rst

     .. attention::
         This has to be perfomed from the GOMAP-singularity install location because the test directory location is fixed.

-4. Make Necessary Changes to run-GOMAP.sh.
+4. Make Necessary Changes to run-GOMAP-SINGLE.sh.
 Especially change the ``$gomap_loc`` if necessary

     .. literalinclude:: ../run-GOMAP-SINGLE.sh
         :language: bash
-        :emphasize-lines: 4,5
+        :emphasize-lines: 3,4
         :linenos:

 5. Copy the ``config.yml`` file from test directory and make necessary Changes

     .. literalinclude:: _static/min-config.yml